European Investment Bank (EIB)

 Read more about our products and services.

 The EIB is financially autonomous.
 We raise money by issuing bonds on international capital markets.
-Our excellent credit rating means we raise money at good rates.
-We pass on these benefits to our clients.
+The EIB’s top credit rating means we raise money at competitive rates and we pass on these benefits to our clients.

 Responding to today’s challenges